seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 What news with thee, AEmilius?

 **AEMILIUS**
-Arm, arm, my lord;–Rome never had more cause.
+Arm, arm, my lord;--Rome never had more cause.
-The Goths have gather’d head; and with a power
+The Goths have gather'd head; and with a power
 high-resolved men, bent to the spoil,
 They hither march amain, under conduct
 Of Lucius, son to old Andronicus;